Carotid Body Glomus Tumor (Glomus Caroticum; Carotid Body Paraganglioma)

 - Variable size

-Hallmark “salt-and-pepper” MRI appearance
+Hallmark “salt-and-pepper” magnetic resonance imaging (MRI) appearance

-- T1 hyperintense “salt” due to subacute hemorrhage, hypointense “pepper” due to arterial flow-voids (more commonly seen in larger tumors)
+- T1 hyperintense “salt” due to subacute hemorrhage, hypointense “pepper” due to arterial flow voids (more commonly seen in larger tumors)

 - Well-marginated soft tissue mass centered within carotid bifurcation